pmahend1/PrettyXML/README.md

    Right Click and Select Prettify XML or use [shortcut](#keyboard-shortcuts)

    - First attribute on same line as start tag.
-   - All attributes indented in line with first attribute.
+   - All attributes indented aligning with first attribute.
    - If no child for an element then close inline end tag.(Setting)
    - No empty lines.